geastwood/evtjs/README.md

 - `args`: a object, the following fields are required:
   - `keyProvider`: keyProvider should be string or a array of string representing private keys, or a function which returns one private key or one array of several keys or a `Promise` that will resolves with one private key or one array of several key.
-  - `endpoint`: a object to specify the endpoint of the node to be connected
+  - `endpoint`: a object to specify the endpoint of the node to be connected.
+  - `networkTimeout`: (optional) Timeout in milliseconds.
+The default value is 15000.

 Here are several example of `keyProvider`: